PansosPonso/RelPerformance/README.md

 - **tuning_sample**: The number of observations in the tuning sample (12 for the M6 sample and 36 for the M6+ sample).
 - **file_name**: Specifies the file that contains the forecasts.

+> [!NOTE]
-*This code takes ~1 hour for the M6 sample and ~6 hours for the M6+ sample, using a laptop with an AMD Ryzen 5 5600H CPU and Nvidia GeForce RTX 3050 GPU.*
+> This code takes ~1 hour for the M6 sample and ~6 hours for the M6+ sample, using a laptop with an AMD Ryzen 5 5600H CPU and Nvidia GeForce RTX 3050 GPU.

 To calculate all tables, use the following command **(after running Calculate_metrics.py)**: